crytic/tealer/README.md

 ## License

-Slither is licensed and distributed under the AGPLv3 license.
+Tealer is licensed and distributed under the AGPLv3 license.
 [Contact us](opensource@trailofbits.com) if you're looking for an exception to the terms.